mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 ### Selecting columns as a starting point

-The user will select one or multiple columns to start with the column extraction process.
-All columns can be extracted, except for primary key columns.
+The user will select one or multiple columns to start with the column move process.
+All columns can be moved, except for primary key columns, unorderable columns like JSON-type columns and referent columns (Columns referenced by other columns).

 Once selected, the inspector panel will list 'New linked table from columns' as an action.
 Selecting this option will open the 'New linked table from columns' dialog.

+When a user selects a column that cannot be moved, the move action will not be available in the inspector panel.

 ![image](/assets/design/specs/column-extraction/8p3u9NbBGBr6gqPx7VW9RZ.png)

 ## Extract Columns Dialog

-The dialog will list the columns that will be extracted and the table that will be created.
+The dialog will list the columns that will be moved and the table that will be created.
 The user can change the name of the new table.
 The dialog will also list the links that will be created between the new table and the original table.
 The user can change the name of the link column.

 ![image](/assets/design/specs/column-extraction/7prBiuRUXhPYi6wZxwRcyV.png)

-### Impact of the Extract Columns Operation
+### Impact of the Move Columns Operation

 Since the split operation will affect the original table, the user should be made aware of the operation's outcome.
 The dialog should incorporate information regarding the changes that will be done to both the original table and the new table.
 This includes: